CharlesRethman/users-tasks-manager/README.md

 > Label: develop-tests-and-code-for-controllers

 `users.test.js` And `tasks.test.js` developed with `users.ts` and `tasks.ts` for users and tasks controllers, respectively.
 Tests are run off a fake data set stored in `testUsers.json` and `testTasks.json`.

+The data are created and amended in the test database, one task of which is deleted by the tests.
+The environment variable, `CLEAN_TEST`, determines if all data are cleaned out at the end of the test.
+This variable needs to be set to 'true', 'yes', 't' or 'y' (case insensitive) for this to happen -- any other value will leave the data in after the test.

+To test the routing properly, the test checks the GET-all-user-tasks call for _each_ user.
+The struture of the test logic dictates that these calls are made at the end of the tasks suite.